Jesusdiazcienciadatos/ationetdocs/AN-LocalAgent-TechGuide.md

 Save the zip file into your computer.

 ##Install instructions
-To install the Local Agent follo the procedure above.
+To install the **ATIOnet Local Agent** follow the procedure above.

 1. Unzip the file on your computer.
-2. Run the Setup. exe file.
+2. Run the Setup. exe file as an administrator.
+(Figure 1)
+3. Follow Setup intructions
+4. After installation is finished configure ATIOnet LA.
+5.
 ![inst_1](/Content/Images/ATIOnetLogo_250x70.png)
+Figure 1.

 ##Troubleshooting